Phil Jurkovec

-Early years and high school career
+Early life

 Jurkovec attended Pine-Richland High School in Gibsonia, Pennsylvania.
-He took over at quarterback at Pine-Richland after senior Ben DiNucci graduated in 2015.
-During his high school career, he had 11,144 total yards, 8,202 passing yards and 71 touchdown passes.
+He took over as quarterback at Pine-Richland after senior Ben DiNucci graduated in 2015.
+During his high school career, he had 11,144 total yards, 8,202 passing yards, and 71 touchdown passes.
 As a senior, he played in the 2018 U.S. Army All-American Bowl and was the Pittsburgh Post-Gazette Player of the Year.
 Jurkovec committed to the University of Notre Dame to play college football.

 College career

 Notre Dame

 In 2018, Jurkovec made his college football debut for Notre Dame against Wake Forest.
 He came in late in the fourth quarter as Notre Dame was up 56–27 over Sam Hartman and Jamie Newman.
 He attempted two passes and did not complete either, he also ran once for seven yards to finish his only appearance of the year.
 The team went on to play, and subsequently lose to Clemson, in the Cotton Bowl Classic.

 In 2019, Jurkovec appeared in six games for the Fighting Irish.
 His first appearance came against New Mexico in week two.
 He went one for two for 52 yards while rushing three times for seventeen yards as Notre Dame won 66–14.
 He had a career-high seven pass attempts and his first career touchdown pass against Bowling Green.
 He finished the team's 52–0 win going five for seven for 79 yards and a touchdown.
 On the ground he also ran for 42 yards on four carries.
 After not playing against USC the following week he threw his second career touchdown pass against Michigan.
 Despite the team losing 14–45, Jurkovec came in relief for Book and completed 75 percent of his passes for sixty yards and a half of the team's points.
 He finished the year out playing sparingly against Duke, Navy, Boston College, and Iowa State in the Camping World Bowl.
 On January 8, 2020, Jurkovec entered the transfer portal.